malgorithms/toffee/README.md

 status
 ======
-July 19: Beta!
+Beta!
 And in very usable shape.

 examples
 ========
 Printing variables is easy.
-If it fits on one line, use CoffeeScript's #{} syntax:
+Just use CoffeeScript's #{} syntax:
 ```
 <p>
    Hey, #{user.name}.